 Both the Purple and the Casper do an excellent job of motion isolation and limiting disruptions that come from movement of another person who is sharing the bed.
 The bounce from the Purple mattress makes it transfer slightly more movement, but this will not be noticeable by most sleepers.

 Responsiveness refers to how well a mattress can tailor its support to different parts of the body.
 A more responsive mattress is better at giving modified levels of cushioning to the parts of the body based on how much those parts of the body need.
 This kind of responsiveness goes a long way in promoting healthy spinal alignment.

 The Purple and Casper mattresses both provide a responsive sleeping surface, but the way that they do so is quite different.
 For the Casper, responsiveness is offered by the two topmost layers, which are made of a proprietary polyfoam and memory foam.
 These layers contour to the body without being overly plush.
-For the Purple mattress, the Smart Comfort Grid is built to compress proportionally to the weight that is applied to it.
+For the Purple mattress, the Purple Grid is built to compress proportionally to the weight that is applied to it.
 It has less of a contouring feel than the Casper but still gives tailored cushioning to encourage alignment of the back and neck.

 One difference when it comes to responsiveness, though, is that the combined comfort layer in the Casper is an inch thicker than in the Purple mattress.
 This added thickness can help the mattress be more supportive for people who weigh over 230 pounds or people who have very sharp pressure points.

 The Hyper-Elastic Polymer used in the comfort layer of the Purple mattress bounces back to its original shape very quickly, which makes the Purple a very resilient mattress.
 This makes it easier to move around on the top of the bed.
 The Casper also has some bounce, but it does not regain its shape nearly as quickly as the Purple.
 For customers who put a priority on having a springy feel for their mattress, the Purple is a better fit.